nchinling/jenkins-project-dashmath-backend/README.md

 # Jenkins Pipeline Project
 This is a pipeline project implemented with Jenkins.
-The pipeline is created using a declarative approach and implements the following:
+The pipeline is created with a JenkinsFile (Jenkinsfile) using a declarative approach and implements the following:

-Maven clean -> Unit test -> Static code analysis -> maven install -> Build and deploy Docker image to Docker Hub -> Notifications
+1. clean - 'mvn clean' command clears files from previous build.
+2. unit tests - with JUnit
+3. static code anaysis - SonarQube.
+Includes code coverage
+4. build - 'mvn install' command compiles and builds the application
+5. containerisation - image is built and pushed to Docker Hub
+6. notification - email is sent to the user to inform of build and containerisation status

 ![alt text](readme_images/pipeline.png)